 Unwanted fisheye distortion is a cinch to correct in Lightroom – simply click ‘Enable Profile Corrections’ in the Lens Correction panel

 When using off-camera flash, it’s usually best to put your camera in Manual mode.
-We set 1/250 sec, ISO400.
+We set a shutter speed of 1/250sec and a sensitivity of ISO 400, and used that as our starting point.
 As the apparent depth of field with fisheyes is huge, even an aperture of f/5.6 gives near front-to-back sharpness.

 Fisheyes can come in handy for architectural shots, especially for scenes where the curvature adds something extra to the composition.
 It is possible to correct the distortion with software like Photoshop, but we think the distortion is part of the charm.